Key facts

 Career outcomes

-The rapid growth of cybercrime has created unparalleled opportunities for those with cyber security expertise, with jobs in the Database & Systems Administrators & ICT Security sector predicted to increase by 38.9% by November 2026*.
+The rapid growth of cybercrime has created unparalleled opportunities for those with cyber security expertise.
+The number of database and systems administrators, and ICT security specialists, is predicted to increase by 38.9% by November 2026*.

-Career options are varied, you could work anywhere in the world as a:
+Career options are varied, with opportunities to work anywhere in the world as a:

 *Jobs and Skills Australia, 2021 Employment projections for the five years to 2026.